johnwlambert/dlupi-heteroscedastic-dropout/README.md

 rm *.tar.gz
 ```

-Now, we have a directory called "bbox_annotation/Annotation" that contains .xml files with bounding box information for 3727 classes ("synsets") of ImageNet.
-We will use only the 1000 featured for the ImageNet Large-Scale Visual Recognitiion Challenge (ILSVRC) task.
+Now, we have a directory called `bbox_annotation/Annotation` that contains .xml files with bounding box information for 3,627 classes ("synsets") of ImageNet.
+We will use only the 1000 classes featured in the ImageNet Large-Scale Visual Recognitiion Challenge (ILSVRC) task.

 At this point, we'll arrange the image data into three folders: "train", "val", and "test".

-6.3G val.zip
+6.3G `val.zip`
-56G train.zip
+56G `train.zip`

 On the ILSVRC 2016 page on the ImageNet website, find and download the file named
 ```bash